RedisLabs/redislabs-docs/content/rc/databases/import-data.md

 ---
 You can import an existing dataset into your Redis Cloud instance from an existing Redis server or an RDB file.

-In preparation, make certain the Redis version of the source database is compatible with the database where the data will be imported.

 {{< note >}}
 Expired keys are not imported.
 As a result, the number of keys in the source and destination databases can be different after the import is complete.
 {{< /note >}}

+## Prerequisites

+In preparation, make certain the Redis version of the source database is compatible with the database where the data will be imported.

 ## Import from a Redis OSS server